-For over twenty years, I have assisted thousands of clients in developing their careers and lives.
+For over twenty-four years, I have assisted thousands of clients in developing their careers and lives.

 Numerous issues become potential barriers to people and most are minor and are easily solved.
-However, the significant and recurring barrier is NEGATIVE THINKING…a highly destructive and unnecessary self-sabotage.
+However, the significant and recurring barrier is NEGATIVE THINKING… highly destructive and unnecessary self-sabotage.

 Looking for work and developing your career is usually a confronting and complex task for which 99% of people are totally unprepared and unskilled to tackle.